Alex-Dobrynin/Xamarin.Controls.ImageCropper/README.md

 # Xamarin.Controls.TabView
-Simple crossplatform xamarin image cropper
+Simple crossplatform xamarin image cropper, you can use it in both Xamarin.Forms and Xamarin native

 It uses